yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_MainClasses.html.md

 <br>
 ### `uploadImageWithConfirmation`

-It's a kind of `uploadImage` with confirmation dialog shown before performing the action.
+Works the same as `uploadImage` only here a confirmation dialog will be shown before the operation is performed.

 ``` cpp
 soomla::CCSoomlaProfile::getInstance()->uploadImageWithConfirmation(